 Retrieved from: https://stacks.cdc.gov/view/cdc/5863

 CEU Course Objectives

-1. Explain the potential results of SBS.
+1. Explain three potential results of SBS.

-3. Elucidate common SBS prevention strategies.
+3. Differentiate four common SBS prevention strategies.

 4. Identify the age at which babies cry the most.

 CEU Outline with Main Points